ska-telescope/ska-low-mccs-spshw/docs/source/getting_started/use_mccs.rst

 .. code-block:: shell-session

-   ska-mccs:ska-low-mccs$ make itango
+   ska-low-mccs$ make itango
-   kubectl exec -it -n integration itango-tango-base-test  -- itango3 ITango 9.3.1 -- An interactive Tango client.
+   kubectl exec -it -n mccs tango-base-itango-console  -- itango3 ITango 9.3.1 -- An interactive Tango client.

    Running on top of Python 3.7.3, IPython 7.13 and PyTango 9.3.1